himanshu0085/custum_doc/fincartkt/uat-trans-rca.md

 The incident was caused by repeated runtime exceptions triggered by a malformed JWT/JWS response returned from the external Axis mandate API.

-These application-level failures coincided with Azure App Service container recycle events, resulting in temporary service interruption.
+These failures coincided with Azure App Service container recycle events occurring at 10:34:24, 12:39:32, 13:19:22, and 13:44:41 UTC, resulting in temporary service interruptions.

-The container restarted automatically, and service stabilized without manual intervention.
-Preventive improvements in external API validation, retry logic, and monitoring are recommended to prevent recurrence.
+The Azure platform automatically restarted the containers, and the service stabilized without manual intervention.